The mestiza muse

 How to Prevent Matted Hair

-Here are some key tips to help you avoid or prevent matted hair:
+Prevention is the best defense against matted hair in the first place.
+Here are some key tips to help you avoid or prevent it:

 1. Regular Detangling: Make a habit of gently detangling your hair daily or as needed.
 Use a wide-toothed comb or detangling brush, starting from the tips and working your way up to the roots.
 This prevents knots from forming and becoming more severe.